Contents

 1475: Edward IV

-During the reign of Edward IV, the visionary monarch commissioned the construction of St. George's Chapel within the grounds of Windsor Castle.
-The construction of St. George's Chapel began in 1475 and spanned several decades.
-The chapel embodies the craftsmanship of the late Gothic style, boasting intricate stonework, soaring vaulted ceilings, and magnificent stained glass windows.
+During the reign of Edward IV, the visionary monarch decided Windsor Castle needed its very own chapel.
+So, in 1475, he commissioned the construction of St George's Chapel.
+It took them decades to finish, but the chapel embodied the craftsmanship of the late Gothic style, boasting impressive works of art, intricate stonework, soaring vaulted ceilings, and magnificent stained glass windows.

 1629-1642: Charles I

-An art connoisseur, Charles I paid a great deal of attention to the aesthetics of the castle and spent efforts into beautifying it.
-The chapel gallery was improved in a Mannerist style and a baroque gold service was added to the St George's Chapel.
-The Upper Ward fountain was replaced by a classical statue.
-These renovations came to a stop when the castle was taken over by John Venn during the English Civil War and valuables were looted.
+Charles I, unlike previous kings, was a bit of an art connoisseur.
+He wanted Windsor Castle to look stunning!
+The chapel gallery was improved in a Mannerist style and even added a baroque gold service to St George's Chapel.
+He replaced the old fountain in the Upper Ward with a new classical statue.
+These renovations came to a stop when John Venn took over the castle during the English Civil War and many of the valuables in the chapel and the castle were looted.

 1668: Charles II

-Before the Restoration of the monarchy in 1660, squatters had taken over the castle.
-However, Charles II attempted to bring the castle back to its former glory.
-He reordered repairs on Windsor Castle, imitating French design and the Louis XIV style.
-The castle was also expanded to hold a court, without a King's Council chambers, setting the precedent for the next 25 years.
+Before the Restoration of the monarchy in 1660, squatters had even moved in for a while.
+Luckily, when Charles II became king, he decided to bring the castle to its former glory.
+Looking to France for inspiration, he ordered repairs on the castle, imitating the Louis XIV style.
+He even made the castle bigger to fit a royal court, without a King’s Council chambers.
+This court set the precedent for the next 25 years!

 1760: George III